Geek Girl (TV series)

 Geek Girl is a teen drama television series directed by Declan O'Dwyer, based on the 2013 young adult novel of the same name by Holly Smale.
 The series is produced by Nelvana, RubyRock Pictures, and Aircraft Pictures for Netflix; with producers being Zoë Rocha, Anthony Leo and Andrew Rosen.
 Geek Girl is about an awkward teenager who unexpectedly becomes a model.

-The first series was released on 30 May 2024 on Netflix internationally and on StackTV in Canada, to positive reviews from critics.
-In April 2025, it was renewed for a second series.
+The first season was released on 30 May 2024 on Netflix internationally and on StackTV in Canada, to positive reviews from critics.
+In April 2025, it was renewed for a second season.

 Plot

 Harriet Manners is a teenage girl who is both physically and socially awkward; unsure of herself, she is an easy target for the group of school bullies led by Lexi.
 She finds support in her best friend Nat, her neighbor and fellow eccentric Toby, her father Richard and stepmother Annabel.

 When her class wins a contest to attend London Fashion Week, Harriet accidentally draws the attention of modeling agents Wilbur and Betty.
 Wilbur offers Harriet a chance at working with Infinity Models, though she refuses unless Nat, who has dreamed of becoming a model, also gets a shot.
 They skip school and defy Harriet's parents to go to London for the trial.

 After coaching and encouragement from supermodel Nick, his aunt, fashion designer Yuji, decides that Harriet has what she is looking for and places her in the top spot in her new show, earning Harriet some unpleasant attention from Poppy, Nick's fake girlfriend and the former headliner.
 Harriet does her best to keep all this a secret from Nat, who is not selected for modeling work.

 Harriet and Richard sneak off to the first show in Ottawa, Canada without Annabel's knowledge.
 They hit some snags and Richard loses his job in the chaos, but Harriet pulls through and becomes a success, though Nat and Annabel are both upset when they learn what has been kept from them.
 Outside of that, things seem to be going smoothly, and Nick and Harriet begin dating.
 This draws further attacks from Poppy, whose interference leads to things going so wrong during and after a perfume shoot that Harriet decides to quit modeling.

 The CEO of Infinity Models, Jude, quickly moves Poppy into Harriet's place for the next event.
 Wilbur does his best to smooth things over with his coworkers, but eventually resigns from the agency in protest.
 Back at school, Harriet is again harassed and bullied by the bullies, but with support from Toby and Nat she finally stands up for herself.
 Thanks to the efforts of Nick and Wilbur, Yuji is convinced to rehire Harriet, who, with the full support of her friends and family now behind her, decides to give modeling another try.
 The show is a great success, despite some hiccups, and Harriet at last learns to be comfortable in herself as both a fashion model and a girl geek.